Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 Agustus 2025 19.53.32 UTC
+- WIB: Sabtu, 16 Agustus 2025 20.32.53 UTC
-- WITA: Sabtu, 16 Agustus 2025 20.53.32 UTC
+- WITA: Sabtu, 16 Agustus 2025 21.32.53 UTC
-- WIT: Sabtu, 16 Agustus 2025 21.53.32 UTC
+- WIT: Sabtu, 16 Agustus 2025 22.32.53 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: nature
+Kategori: motivational